Federated Heavy Hitters Discovery with Differential Privacy: Multiple Sequences per User

 Let $c_i(w_j)$ denote the number of appearances of $w_j$ on $u_i$'s device.
 We define the local frequency of $w_j$ on $u_i$'s device as $f_i(w_j) = c_i(w_j) / \sum_j c_i(w_j) $.
 Note that the sum of all the sequences' local frequencies on $u_i$'s device is 1, i.e. $\sum_{j} f_i(w_j) = 1$.
 If a sequence $w_j$ has 0 appearance on $u_i$'s device, then $f_i(w_j) = 0$.
 Similarly, for a certain prefix $p_j$, let $c_i(p_j)$ denote the number of appearances of $p_j$ on $u_i$'s device.
 Then the frequency of $p_j$ on $u_i$'s device is $f_i(p_j) = c_i(p_j) / \sum_j c_i(p_j) $.

 We are now ready to generalize Algorithm \ref{trie-alg} to accommodate multiple sequences per user.
 In each round of the algorithm, we select a batch of $m$ users from $\mathcal{D}$ uniformly at random.
 A chosen user $u_i$ randomly selects a sequence $w_j \in u_i$ with probability $f_i(w_j)$, i.e., according to its local frequency.
 Thus, as in Algorithm \ref{trie-alg}, we still select $m$ sequences from $m$ users in every round.
 The voting step by these $m$ sequences proceeded in the same way described in Algorithm \ref{vote-alg}.
-Algorithm \ref{trie-alg-multi} (in Section \ref{sec:trie-alg-multi} of attached supplementary materials) shows the full algorithm.
+Algorithm \ref{trie-alg-multi} shows the full algorithm.

-Interestingly, the differential privacy guarantees we obtained in the single sequence setting also hold in the multiple sequence setting under Algorithm \ref{trie-alg-multi}.
+Interestingly, the differential privacy guarantees we obtained in the single sequence setting also hold in the multiple sequence setting.
 This is formally stated in Corollary \ref{thm-dp-multi}.
 To get this conclusion, we first provide the following more general (but intuitive) result. \begin{theorem} Assume mechanism $M$ achieves $(\varepsilon, \delta)$ record-level\footnote{The difference between record-level and user-level DP is in the way neighboring datasets are defined.
 Under record-level DP, only a single record is varied when comparing $\mathcal{D}$ to $\mathcal{D'}$.} DP on a dataset of size n.
 Consider a setting where we have $n$ users and an arbitrary number of records per user.
 Then the mechanism that first selects 1 record per user (deterministically or randomly) then applies $M$ to the sampled dataset of size n achieves $(\varepsilon, \delta)$ user-level DP. \end{theorem}